maana-io/gitbook/maana-q-cookbook/advanced-recipes/fact-recognition-tutorials/creating-a-fact-recognition-bot.md

 In order to use the fact extraction service \(information extraction\) you need:

 1. A kind containing text fields from which you will extract facts \(shown below as ThisKind\).
 2. A kind that contains the desired patterns you wish to extract \(shown below as Pattern\).
-The schema of the pattern kind is 3 string lists named predicateLemmas, subject and object.
-The predicateLemmas is a list of predicates "\[buys,bought,are\]", the service expands these predicates to include related words.
-The predicateLemmas can have any values, the subject and object however, are restricted to values accepted in the entity extractor - the catch all is "\["ANY"\]", but can more generally be "\["PERSON","LOCATION","ORGANIZATION",...\]"
+The schema of the pattern kind is 3 string lists named predicate, subject and object.
+The predicate is a list of predicates "\[buys,bought,are\]", the service expands these predicates to include related words.
+The predicate can have any values, the subject and object however, are restricted to values accepted in the entity extractor - the catch all is "\["ANY"\]", but can more generally be "\["PERSON","LOCATION","ORGANIZATION",...\]"

 #### Creating The Patterns Kind <a id="creating-the-patterns-kind"></a>